NitinNair89/TheHungryRecipesHTML/CONTRIBUTING.md

 3. Submit a pull request mentioning the issue it will fix

 ## License
-By contributing, you agree that your contributions will be licensed under its MIT License.
+By contributing, you agree that your contributions will be licensed under its GPL License.